Nguruwe

 Nguruwe was an extinct genus of even-toed ungulates that existed during the Miocene in Africa.

+Etymology

+The word "Nguruwe" is the Swahili word for pig.

+Taxonomy

 It was formerly considered a member of the subfamily Listriodontinae, but has since been placed in Hyotheriinae.

-The word "Nguruwe" is the Swahili word for pig.
+Palaeoecology

+δ18O analysis indicates that N. kijivium consumed underground roots and environmental water, contrasting with hypotheses that it was folivorous based on its tooth morphology.